ixanscream/react-redux-glint/README.md

                 officeReducer.js        #reducer office
                 phonecodeReducer.js     #reducer fetching phone code`
 ```
-Thank you for the time to give me this opportunity, and also reviewed this, this assignment really made me happy, because I learn a lot from this. have a good day guys, I apoligize, because my English isn't very good enough.
+Thank you for the time to give me this opportunity, and also reviewed this, this assignment really made me happy, because I learn a lot from this. have a good day guys, i apologize, because my English isn't too good to read.

 Ihsan
 Cheers